szaydel/omnios-packer/README.md

  * The omniti-ms publisher is added by default
  * The VM is set to have 1024MB of RAM and a 40GB drive

+### VMWare

+There is a known issue with Caiman (the text based installer used by OmniOS from ISO media) and VMWare Fusion.
+The installer will fail if there is no rdiskette0 device present in the virtual machine.
+To workaround this problem, the Builder configuration for VMWare boxes includes the "floppy\_files" setting, which references this file, causing Fusion to attach a floppy device to the VM before booting.
+We don't actually care what the contents of the device are, it simply has to be present.

 ## Internal OmniTI Baseboxes

 In addition to the templates for baseboxes intended for public consumption,